trinsic/oddxt/content/posts/endlessh.md

 docker run -d --name endlessh -p 2222:2222 shizunge/endlessh-go -logtostderr -v=1
 ```

-This image provides a working version of endlessh that will instantly start slowing down anyone trying to connect to you.
-Running ```docker logs endlessh``` will show you results instantly if you have any internet-facing connectable devices, this is part and parcel for being connectable to the outside world.
-Make sure to forward the port on your router, ideally you will have it on 22 to the outside world as this is the standard SSH port.
+This image provides a working version of Endlessh that will slow down anyone trying to connect to your SSH port.
+Running ```docker logs endlessh``` will show you results if you have any internet-facing connectable devices.
+This is part and parcel of being connectable to the outside world.
+Make sure to forward the port on your router, you will have it on 22 to the outside world as this is the standard SSH port.

 If you do not have a Grafana setup yet you can use the [example full stack](https://github.com/shizunge/endlessh-go/blob/master/examples/README.md) provided by shizunge for endlessh-go.
 If you clone their repo and go to examples you will see an available script to have both Prometheus and Grafana running.
 You are required to import the dashboard but this is non-trivial (create -> import -> 15156).
 Grafana runs on port 3000, after login you can simply select the endlessh dashboard and see whats happening.